5 Steps to Become a Security Engineer in 2022

 While the The U.S. Bureau of Labor Statistics has not specifically recorded the outlook for security engineers, they do predict the job outlook for information security analysts.
 The BLS predicts that information security analysts, and related jobs, will grow 33% from 2020 to 2030.
 With security engineers playing a crucial role in an organization’s system and network security, these professionals will continue to be in high demand.

 Security engineers are necessary in organizations of all sizes.
 Most security engineers enter this role after years of IT experience in positions such as a network engineer or security administrator.
 They later can move into ethical hacking or higher leadership roles such as security consulting or a chief information security officer.

-According to Indeed.com, the average salary for United States’ security engineers was $102,623 as of October 2021.
+According to Indeed.com, the average salary for United States’ security engineers was $102,623.
 Since salaries vary with experience and geographical location, the chart below includes the average salaries of workers in this role for some of the nation’s top tech hubs.